 Welcome to the Polished Owl Blog!
-I will use this space to share reflections and updates on my work.
-You will learn more about me and what I am reflecting on as I start this new venture.
+I use this space to share news, advice, and reflections on my work.

 Handling questions